ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/kitchen-craft-3-in-1-give-away.markdown

   \ parties with six stainless steel forks that are colour coded for individual use</p>\r\
   \n<p>Whether you’re a fondue fanatic, or you’re keen to discover this classic Swiss\
   \ dish, you’ll have great fun with KitchenCraft’s 3-in-1 Fondue Set so hurry up\
-  \ and enter the form below and indulgent yourself into a savoury or sweet course!</p>"
+  \ and enter the form below and indulge yourself into a savoury or sweet course!</p>"
 entry-title: "Win a KitchenCraft 3-in-1 Fondue Set!"
 entry-content: "Enter the draw to win a KitchenCraft 3-in-1 Fondue Set and enjoy authentic\
   \ cheese fondues by completing the form below before 23:59 on 5th of August 2018."